Chicken tax: Background

-Largely because of post–World War II intensive chicken farming and accompanying price reductions, chicken, once internationally synonymous with luxury, became a staple food in the U.S. Prior to the early 1960s, not only had chicken remained prohibitively expensive in Europe, but it had also remained a delicacy.
+Largely because of post–World War II intensive chicken farming and accompanying price reductions, chicken, once internationally synonymous with luxury, became a staple food in the U.S. Before the early 1960s, not only had chicken remained prohibitively expensive in Europe, but it had also remained a delicacy.
 With imports of inexpensive chicken from the U.S., chicken prices fell quickly and sharply across Europe, radically affecting European chicken consumption.
 In 1961, per capita chicken consumption rose up to 23% in West Germany.
 U.S. chicken captured nearly half of the imported European chicken market.

 Subsequently, the Dutch accused the U.S. of dumping chickens at prices below cost of production.
 The French government banned U.S. chicken and raised concerns that hormones could affect male virility.
 German farmers' associations accused U.S. poultry firms of fattening chicken artificially with arsenic.

 Coming on the heels of a "crisis in trade relations between the U.S. and the Common Market," Europe moved ahead with tariffs, intending that they would encourage Europe's postwar agricultural self-sufficiency.
 European markets began setting chicken price controls.
-France introduced the higher tariff first, persuading West Germany to join them—even while the French hoped to win a larger share of the profitable German chicken market after excluding U.S. chicken.
+France introduced the higher tariff first, persuading West Germany to join them—even while the French hoped to win a larger share of the profitable West German chicken market after excluding U.S. chicken.
 Europe adopted the Common Agricultural Policy, imposing minimum import prices on all imported chicken and nullifying prior tariff bindings and concessions.